The colourful and spritely Deep-blue Flowerpiercer is a typically attractive member of the Tanager family. Photo: Rich Hoyer

 The mixed flocks in slightly taller forest could include such birds as Spotted Barbtail, Black-billed Treehunter, White-collared Jay, and Vermilion and White-capped Tanagers, while the more stunted forest up high has its own fascinating birds, among which are the colorful Johnson’s Tody-Tyrant, Green-and-black Fruiteater, and Rufous Spinetail.
 If we search the rushing streams, we might find Fasciated Tiger-Heron, Torrent Duck, and White-capped Dipper, though our birding will be dominated by searching through tanager flocks galore at every elevation; we may see 15-20 species in the genus Tangara alone.
 Some highly local species found in the stunted ridge habitats will also be on our radar, including Bar-winged Wood-Wren and Cinnamon-breasted Tody-Tyrant, while hummingbird feeding stations host the once difficult Royal Sunangel and scarcely known Greenish Puffleg and Rufous-vented White-tip.

 Day 11: The hummingbird feeders, gardens, and foothill forest at our lodge will keep us busy for much of the morning.
 Black-throated Hermit, Brown Violetear, Gray-breasted Sabrewing, Golden-tailed Sapphire, and Rufous-crested Coquette are among the nearly 20 species we may see at the feeders, one of the most active and diverse feeding stations anywhere.
-The slightly drier forest near the cabins could have Rufous-fronted Thornbird and Mouse-colored Tyrannulet, while the grassy fields along the entrance have had the scarce Cinereous-breasted Spinetail.
-There are also tanagers here, including the many-colored Paradise Tanager, and the more humid woodland up the trails could hold Green-backed Trogon or Gilded Barbet.
+The slightly drier forest near the cabins could have Rufous-fronted Thornbird and Mouse-colored Tyrannulet, while the trail into the more humid foothill forest is home to Green-backed Trogon, Gilded Barbet, White-bellied Pygmy-Tyrant, and the scarce Fiery-throated Fruiteater.
 In the afternoon we’ll return to the Tarapoto airport for our flight to Lima, where the tour concludes with a farewell dinner before our late-night flights back home.